jasht1/Uni-Projects/Energy Systems and Conversion/Tutorial Questions/Past Papers/2024TCA/2024 past paper - Energy Systems and Conversion.md

 ### The claim is ambiguous

 It should be stated at a minimum that the report of this claim is too ambiguous to be precisely interpret-able for several reasons.
 Firstly any claim of efficiency is only relevant in the scope of the system boundaries chosen and this has not been communicated.
-For example the efficiency of the system where the bounds are considered the axial wind power to the mechanical power delivered to the hub is not comparable to the efficiency where the bounds are considered the mechanical power delivered hub to the electrical power at the generator terminals and so on.
+For example the efficiency of the system where the bounds are considered the axial wind power to the mechanical power delivered to the hub is not comparable to the efficiency where the bounds are considered the mechanical power delivered by the hub to the electrical power at the generator terminals and so on.
 If the claim where made to an economist then they might expect an efficiency that considered expenses and profits rather than Watts.
 This is to say that the claim is to ambiguous to be true or false in and of itself.
 There may be a justifiable interpretation that supports "an efficiency of 65.3%" depending on where the system bounds are drawn and what approximations are taken.

 ### Assuming the optimal case

 Given we have no information on the nature of the turbine we ought avoid speculation by keeping assumptions generally applicable to any device that my be fairly described as a "wind turbine".
 Considering a "wind turbine" as a means to convert the kinetic energy of a wind stream into electrical energy we may assume these as the system bounds and thus the efficiency a measure of the proportion of electrical power output over the total wind power available in the axial cross sectional area of the turbine.
 We can also assume there is some actuator exposed to a wind stream, this actuator extracts kinetic energy from the wind stream and converts it to electrical energy.
 It can be assumed that this conversion is less than 100% efficient based on the 2nd law of thermodynamics thus the electrical output power must be less than the power extracted from the wind stream.

-Using these assumptions [[Betz law]] can be applied which provides an estimate for the theoretical maximum continuous efficiency of an open flow turbine based on the optimal velocity change of the fluid given by a control volume analysis.
+Using these assumptions [[Betz limit]] can be applied which provides an estimate for the theoretical maximum continuous efficiency of an open flow turbine based on the optimal velocity change of the fluid given by a control volume analysis.

 As the kinetic energy of a wind stream is given by: